democracyforwardaotearoanewzealand/introduction/README.md

 But only when a toddler walked up to me once did I really learn how to look at things.
 She walked up to me one and asked me calmly: "What happen?"

 I still laugh when I think about that moment.
 But I am also still impressed by the sheer simplicity of the question.
 Maybe both.
-So maybe these three simmple questions can help us understand anything in a very fundamental way.
+So maybe these three simple questions can help us understand anything in a very fundamental way.
 And that these three questions might be all we ever need to understand anything:

 - What happen?
 - What dis?